This is an Active case

 • Kids' brains don’t have the maturity, impulse control and mental resilience of an adult.
 As a result, they have a much harder time resisting the designs of platforms like TikTok.

-• TikTok hasn't warned families about these dangers and didn't provide the tools that parents would need to effectively supervise their kids’ use.
+• TikTok hasn't warned families or the public about these dangers and hasn't provided the tools that parents need to effectively supervise their kids’ use.

 One client working with Motley Rice to hold TikTok accountable is a young woman who is now 22.
 She began using Instagram when she was 10 and TikTok when she was 13.
 As a result of compulsively using these apps, she developed a severe eating disorder and general anxiety disorder.